Don't pass this module up just because you already have a safety committee!

 An effective safety committee may not only help prevent employees' from getting hurt or killed on the job, it may help decrease future direct and indirect accident costs.
 An effective safety committee is a profit center, not a cost center for the company.

 What do these statistics mean to you?
-Effective "profit center" safety committees have the potential to save not only lives and limbs, but lots of money: Thousands and thousands of dollars each year can be saved every time the safety committee uncovers and helps the employer eliminate hazardous conditions or unsafe work practices.
+Effective "profit center" safety committees have the potential to save not only lives and limbs, but lots of money.
+Many thousands of dollars each year can be saved in each company every time a safety committee uncovers and helps the employer eliminate hazardous conditions or unsafe work practices.

 Every dollar invested in proactive safety, including safety committee activities, may return hundreds back.
 You've got to convince management that an effective safety committee not only saves lives, but saves money too.

 OK, you know the safety committee is going to be composed of a number of people from management and the labor force.
 What kind of structure should the safety committee take?
 Typically, the committee will have a chairperson (some will also have a co-chair), a recorder, and of course a number of members.
 You don't need a complicated bureaucratic structure.